lehau007/RagSystem/readme.md

 - Context-aware generation (RAG loop)
 - Tool-use decision making by the model when appropriate
 - Simple configuration via environment variables
+- Create local API for transfering data with other Applications.

 ## Architecture
 High-level flow: